zwang695/alexa-skills-list/README.md

 *Alexa, motivate me*

-Start your day by saying..
-“Alexa, motivate me” and she will tell you an inspirational quote from a tech industry leader and send details to the companion app.
+Start your day by saying.. ?Alexa, motivate me? and she will tell you an inspirational quote from a tech industry leader and send details to the companion app.

 ***